-As mentioned above, the biochemical agents in fennel oil are among some of the most potent, allowing for health benefits like aiding digestion, removing toxic buildup in the blood, and relaxing muscles.
+As mentioned above, the biochemical agents in fennel oil are among some of the most potent.
+This allows for health benefits like aiding digestion, removing toxic buildup in the blood, and relaxing muscles.
 Some of fennel essential oil benefits include:

 Speed Up Healing of Wounds

 A number of the biochemical compounds in fennel oil contribute its antiseptic properties.
 These properties are beneficial when fennel oil is applied topically to a wound, cleaning and protecting it from infection.

 Spasms are unwanted, uncontrolled, and abnormal contractions that occur in soft tissue throughout the body.
-Fennel oil begins working upon contact, relaxing nerves and muscles to not only calm down current spasmodic attacks but to help prevent future ones.4
+Fennel oil begins working upon contact, relaxing nerves and muscles.
+It doesn’t just calm down current spasmodic attacks but helps prevent future ones.4

-Not only does fennel essential oil help in regulating the menstrual cycle, but it also can also help alleviate premenstrual syndrome (PMS) symptoms.
+Not only does fennel essential oil help in regulating the menstrual cycle, but it also can also alleviate premenstrual syndrome (PMS) symptoms.
 Fennel oil provides relief for headaches, cramps, dizziness, and mood swings.

 Alleviate Stress and Anxiety

 Use of fennel essential oil by inhaling it through a diffuser can be used for managing stress or reducing anxiety.
-The oil can also be used as a means of relaxation after a long day and is known to improve mental clarity and focus.5
+The oil can also be used for relaxing after a long day and is known to improve mental clarity and focus.5

 Safety and Precautions

-Trans-anethole has the potential to significantly increase estrogen production, so the use of fennel essential oil is discouraged for women who are pregnant or have a history of carcinoma or endometriosis linked to hormone production in the body.
+Trans-anethole has the potential to significantly increase estrogen production.
+Therefore, the use of fennel essential oil is discouraged for women who are pregnant or have a history of carcinoma or endometriosis linked to hormone production in the body.

-Individuals diagnosed with epilepsy, hemophilia, peptic ulcers, or other disorders that result in excessive bleeding are strongly discouraged from using fennel essential oils, as are individuals on medication for diabetes or anticoagulants.
+Individuals diagnosed with epilepsy, hemophilia, peptic ulcers, or other bleeding disorders are strongly discouraged from using fennel essential oils.
+This also includes individuals on medication for diabetes or anticoagulants.